 Google Fiber is all about speed.
 The provider ranks at the top of our Fastest Internet Providers report, beating out every other major fiber and cable internet provider in the country.
 Its slowest plan starts out at a gigabit, which is the top speed for many other providers.
 So even customers who don’t sign up for Google Fiber’s ultrafast multi-gigabit packages still get enough bandwidth to handle heavy-duty undertakings like livestreams and video game downloads.

 It’s important to note that you also get an extremely reliable connection with a Google Fiber plan.
 Fiber in general is built on newer infrastructure, and fiber-optic cabling isn’t vulnerable to electromagnetic interference in the same way that coaxial and DSL cables are.
-You’re more likely to experience steady speeds throughout the day on Google Fiber than you would with a wireless provider like T-Mobile 5G Home Internet, which can see disruptions due to network congestion or even inclement weather.
+You're more likely to experience steadier speeds on Google Fiber than T-Mobile 5G Home Internet, which can be affected by network congestion or inclement weather.
 Google Fiber’s consistency combined with its low latency makes the service especially well suited to handle immersive activities like VR gaming.

 Dollar value

-At first glance, Google Fiber may seem pricey—the rate for its baseline plan is $70 a month, while cable competitors like Xfinity offer plans that start off with promotional rates as low as $20 a month.
-But often those extra-low prices end up being promotional rates, and after a year or two your basic plan can end up costing the same as Google Fiber or even more.
+At first glance, Google Fiber may seem pricey—its baseline plan costs $70 per month, while cable competitors like Xfinity offer plans with promotional rates as low as $20 per month.
+Even an entry-level fiber plan with CenturyLink is $20 less than Google Fiber.
+However, those extra-low prices are often promotional, and after a year or two, your basic plan could end up costing as much as Google Fiber, or even more.

 When you factor in the fact that there’s no price hikes, installation fees, equipment fees, data caps, or any other hidden charges, Google Fiber turns out to be an excellent deal.
 It’s a straightforward deal too, considering that the price of a Google Fiber gigabit plan stays the same year in, year out.